OpenLineage/OpenLineage/GOVERNANCE.md

 In between official releases, the latest build is also available to developers in GitHub.

+### Release process

+Anyone may request a new release of the project in the #general channel.

+After one is proposed, committers have 48 hours to give a +1 or -1.

+Three +1s authorize the release.

+Alternatively, if after 2 days the release has received at least one +1 and no -1s, the release is also authorized.

+If the proposed release receives no +1s in two days, it is not authorized and the proposer must make a new request to reset the clock.

 ## Conflict resolution and voting

 In general, we prefer that technical issues and committer membership are amicably worked out